HL7/uv-lab-rep-ig/input/pagecontent/scenarios.md

 In this case:

 * The report status used will indicate what modifications have occurred:
-  * Status set to “amended” when changes were made to patient demographics or other parts of the report, that don't affect the result value (with units, if applicable) or result interpretation
+  * Status set to “amended” when changes were made to patient demographics or other parts of the report that don't affect the result value (with units, if applicable) or result interpretation
   * Status set to “corrected” when changes are made to the result value (with units, if applicable) or result interpretation
   * Status set to “appended” when new results or interpretations are being added